 The default password hasher for ASP.NET Core Identity uses PBKDF2 for password hashing.
-Whilst this is a decent enough implementation, there are certainly more desirable password hashing algorithms out there.
-So that’s exactly what I’ve addressed, with three new password hasher implementations for ASP.NET Core Identity using bcrypt, scrypt, and Argon2.
+While PBKDF2 is not the worst choice, there are certainly better password hashing algorithms available to you, such as bcrypt, scrypt, and Argon2.

 Looking for alternative ASP.NET Core Identity password hashers?
-Check out my new post Improving the ASP.NET Core Identity Password Hasher for password hashers using bcrypt, scrypt, and Argon2.
+Check out my new post Better Password Hashing in ASP.NET Core for password hashers using bcrypt, scrypt, and Argon2.

 Default Password Hasher